 Keeping wooden beams in pristine condition is no small undertaking.
 You have to consider the type of wood you have in your home, which products should be used in cleaning and restoration, and the frequency at which to do this.
-But never fear—we are going to show you everything you need to know about how to keep your wooden beams shining like the day they were installed.
+But never fear—we are going to show you everything you need to know about how to keep your wooden beam ceilings and surfaces shining like the day they were installed.

 Wood ages just like every other organic matter on the planet, and aging can originate from both natural and artificial substances.
 Outside of the home, severe rain or snowfall can destroy wood and lead to recurring mold growth.
 Inside the home, however, humid atmospheres and various splashes and spills can have the same effect.
 Another natural cause of wood aging is infestation.
 Insects like termites can make their way into your beams and eat the wood from within.

 Wooden beams can age through the use of unsuitable cleaning products, as well.
 Cleaning products that contain harsh chemicals, such as bleach or chlorine, will damage the integrity of the wood, strip it of its strength, and cause it to deteriorate.

 There are many different types of wood available on the market for wooden beam construction.
 When selecting the right type of wood for your home, you must consider the decor and purpose of the beam.
 For example, a support beam must be made from sturdier wood than a simple decorative beam.